Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-Related: If you want a printer that is immune to smudging, check the HP Laserjet Pro M15w Wireless Printer review
+Related: If you want a printer that is immune to smudging, check the HP Laserjet Pro M15W Wireless Printer review

-Related: If you want to check other portable printers, read our HP Officejet 250 All In One Portable Printer review
+Related: If you want to check other portable printers, read our HP Officejet 250 All-In-One Portable Printer review

 For a portable printer, print speed isn’t bad at all on the HP OfficeJet 200 Mobile Printer.
 11 pages per minute is slow compared to a proper wall-powered printer, but compared to its contemporaries, it’s more or less a blisteringly fast figure; the pricier Epson WorkForce WF-110 pulls around half of what HP’s offering can pull, for example.
 It won’t blow you away, but for what it is it’s ahead of most of the pack.
 This figure looks less impressive when compared against desktop printers like even the budget HP OfficeJet Pro 9015, which doubles the 200’s figure at around 22 pages per minute.
 Only the absolute slowest desktop printers will make the HP OfficeJet 200 look good in comparison; the anemic Canon Pixma MG3620, for example, only pulls around 9 pages per minute, a figure that’s beyond dismal for a desktop printer.

 Print quality is another win for HP.
-Text looks good, and while its picture quality isn’t anything to write home about, it still produces solid images with accurate colors.
+The text looks good, and while its picture quality isn’t anything to write home about, it still produces solid images with accurate colors.
 It’s quite a step up from the Fujifilm Instax Mini Link Smartphone Printer – Dusky Pink, which can’t print documents at all and has only average picture quality.

 If you don’t need all-in-one functionality, the HP OfficeJet 200 is more or less the mobile printer to buy.
-Its blend of a low upfront cost, good print quality, and low running costs make it a very attractive product made more attractive by its modern set of features.
+Its blend of a low upfront cost, good print quality, and low running costs make it a very attractive product, made more attractive by its modern set of features.
 If you’re looking for a mobile printer around this price range, this is definitely the one to get.